 What is undergraduate research and creative activity?

 Students may work on a smaller portion of a faculty member's research or conduct their own research under the guidance of a faculty member.
-It's essential that undergraduate researchers have a mentor--whether it's a faculty member, graduate student, or another staff member.
+It's essential that undergraduate researchers have a mentor–whether it's a faculty member, graduate student, or another staff member.
 You need someone to help guide you through the various steps and phases of research and creative activity.

 How do I get involved with a research project on campus?

-There are a couple of options.
-First, if no matches appear for the search you specified, you can elect to be notified when future projects are posted that satisfy your search criteria.
-You can do this by completing the form on Venture that appears after an unsuccessful search.
-Second, talk with a faculty member in a class that you enjoyed and would be interested in researching that subject more in-depth.
+- Talk with a faculty member in a class that you enjoyed and would be interested in researching that subject more in-depth.
 Faculty often are excited to hear about your interests and can share research opportunities they or their faculty colleagues may have now or in the future.

 How do I approach a faculty member?